milesdaudistel/notes/notes.md

 		Vehicle buyVehicle(vType):
 			myVehicle = manufactor(vType)

-So our API code gets more complicated, but it's easier for the user now.
+Our API code gets more complicated, but it's easier for the user now.
 There could be a million different vehicle types and the user wouldn't need to change their implementation.
 And since there's hopefully going to be a lot more users of the API than creators of the API, this should save a lot of typing for most people.

+So a factory method is a method that can return many different types of objects.
+Which type of object it returns is specified by a parameter.

 `Design patterns: singleton` A singleton is a class that you should only ever need 1 object of.
 For instance, if you are playing some game app, there's probably a class called game that contains everything else.
 You don't want more than 1 game running at a time, so you would make that class a singleton.
 It's pretty simple to implement.
 Here's a java example: